jonathas/jonathas.github.io/about/index.md

   creditlink: #http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Hi, I'm Jonathas Rodrigues Ribeiro (a.k.a.
 Jon).
-I was born in Rio de Janeiro, but I'm currently living in Brno, Czech Republic.
+I was born in Rio de Janeiro, but I'm currently living in Prague, Czech Republic.

 I started working as a Software Developer in 2008, and since then have always been improving my knowledge while achieving my goals and the goals of the companies I work for.